mamok19/FirstWeekendTask/README.md

 User Story #9: The navbar element should contain one header element which contains text that describes the topic of the technical documentation.

-User Story #10: Additionally, the navbar should contain link (a) elements with the class of nav-link.
+User Story #10: Addlitionaly, the navbar should contain link (a) elements with the class of nav-link.
 There should be one for every element with the class main-section.

 User Story #11: The header element in the navbar must come before any link (a) elements in the navbar.